-This is really just a dark blend that has been roasted with very particular attention to aroma.
+This is just a dark blend that has been roasted with very particular attention to aroma.
 The result is a box of K-cups ready to give off the most enticing smell imaginable, and to produce a great cup of coffee.
-Thanks to all of its syrupy and spicy-tasting notes, this blend really does stand out as something special.
+Thanks to all of its syrupy and spicy-tasting notes, this blend does stand out as something special.

-Though it really is best to save these festive beans for the dark days of winter, they can also be a hit year-round.
+Though it is best to save these festive beans for the dark days of winter, they can also be a hit year-round.

 You can read a full roundup of our favorite Starbucks K-cups here.

 It can be exciting to go explore your local coffee shops and to sip craft coffee when traveling – but when you want something reliable, these Starbucks beans will never disappoint.

 So what are the best Starbucks coffee beans of 2020?
 Our top pick of 2020 is the trusty French Roast, and this is closely followed by our runner-up, the Sumatra blend.
 We’re also very excited about the Café Verona, which is our top pick for light roasts.

 Hopefully, these reviews have helped you find a delicious coffee.
 Good luck choosing!

 Also worth reading: